vladikcomper/md-modules/modules/mdshell/docs/Formatted_strings.md

-# MD Debugger Formatted Strings Reference
+# MD Shell Formatted Strings Reference

-MD Debugger comes with its own powerful formatted strings syntax.
+MD Shell comes with its own powerful formatted strings syntax.

 Every macro that you can pass a string/message to supports this syntax and allows you to format text and display various arguments.